dzeiocom/simple-icons-astro/README.md

 Astro library to get the Simple Icons to the Astro Framework

-_We follow the Lucide versions for our release, with the exception of the patches_
+_We follow the Simple Icons versions for our release, with the exception of the patches_

 ## Installation